liberland/Constitution/Liberland-constitution.md

 #### THE RIGHT TO PHYSICAL LIBERTY AND FREE MOVEMENT SHALL BE SECURED

-* **§X.1.** The powers of arrest in the Free Republic of Liberland shall not be exercised arbitrarily but only upon probable cause that the detainee (a) has committed or (b) is committing a criminal offence, and as such, should be brought to trial, or, that he or she is likely to have been made, or is soon to be made, a subject of a Court order regarding (c) a medical isolation on the account of a highly contagious and deadly disease, (d) an in-house care of a Minor, (e) an institutionalisation in a mental health facility, (f) deportation proceedings or (g) committal to prison for a breach of a Court order, and as such, should be brought to the disposition of the appropriate authorities or the Court.
+* **§X.1.** The powers of arrest in the Free Republic of Liberland shall not be exercised arbitrarily but only upon probable cause that the detainee (a) has committed or (b) is committing a criminal offence, or that he or she has been made, or is soon to be made, a subject of a Court order regarding (c) a medical isolation on the account of a highly contagious and deadly disease, (d) an in-house care of a Minor, (e) an institutionalisation in a mental health facility, (f) deportation proceedings or (g) committal to prison for a breach of a Court order, and as such, is to be brought to trial or to the disposition of the appropriate authorities or the Court respectively.
 * **§X.2.** Agents of Law Enforcement executing arrests shall act openly and shall inform the detainee about the relevant rights he or she enjoys under this Constitution and any laws passed in accordance therewith; where a Person is placed under arrest, Agents of Law Enforcement shall immediately inform his or her close ones as prescribed by law about the detention.
 * **§X.3.** No Person shall be placed under arrest for more than twenty-four hours without a Warrant; all arrest Warrants shall be issued only (a) where it is necessary for the protection of others, (b) where an accused would otherwise be likely to escape justice or (c) interfere with the investigation, and for no longer than necessary to bring him or her to trial; where the accused is already under arrest, he or she shall have the right to address the Court at the hearing regarding a Warrant for further detention, either in person or by way of legal representation.
 * **§X.4.** The primary power of arrest shall lie with Agents of Law Enforcement; in the absence of any such Agent, in exigent circumstances or pursuant to a public arrest warrant, a Person may be arrested by any Citizen or other Resident of the Free Republic of Liberland for so long as reasonably necessary to allow an Agent of Law Enforcement to take custody of the detainee.